Jim Calhoun: High school

 Calhoun began his coaching career at Lyme-Old Lyme High School in Old Lyme, Connecticut in the 1968–69 season after accepting a sixth grade teaching position in that town over the summer.
 After finishing 1–17 that season, Calhoun returned to Massachusetts after deciding not to complete the necessary certification paperwork to renew his teaching contract (he was certified in Massachusetts and working in Conn. only on a temporary certificate).
-After one season at Westport (Massachusetts) High, he accepted a position at Dedham High School and began building a very strong program.
-He completed a 20–1 season in 1971.

-In 1972 he helped his Dedham High School team have a perfect season (18–0) and win the Massachusetts High School Bay State Championship.
+He then coached one season at Westport (Massachusetts) High.
+In 1970, Calhoun accepted a position at Dedham High School as a history / social studies teacher.
+In addition to teaching, he was the school's varsity basketball coach and the assistant freshman football coach.
+In the two years before Calhoun began coaching, the basketball team had only won five games in the previous two seasons.
+During his first season, the Dedham Marauders went 6–12.

+After his first season, Calhoun began a summer basketball league that played five nights a week.
+The next year, during the 1971–72 season, the team had an undefeated 18–0 season.
+This was only the second time in Bay State Conference history that a team went undefeated.
+During the Bay State Conference championship game, there were two seconds left on the clock when the Marauders were playing Needham High School.
+Charlie Baker inbounded the ball.
+A Dedham player, Jeff Dillion, stole the ball, laid it up, and Dedham won the game by one point.
+The team entered the TECH Tournament as the number one seed but lost to North Quincy High School in the semifinals at the Boston Garden.

+Calhoun was the guest speaker at the 1995 Dedham High School boys basketball championship banquet, the graduation speaker for Dedham High School's class of 2011, and a member of the 2023 class of inductees to the Dedham High School Athletic Hall of Fame.

 Northeastern

 Calhoun was recruited by Northeastern University in Boston to serve as their new head coach.
 He took the position in October 1972.
 He transitioned the team from Division II to Division I in 1979.

 The Huskies advanced to the Division I tournament 4 times under Calhoun.
 During his final three seasons, Northeastern achieved automatic bids to the NCAA tournament and had a 72–19 record.
 He received six regional Coach of the Year accolades at Northeastern and remains the institution's all-time winningest coach (245–138).

 Former Boston Celtics captain Reggie Lewis, who played for Calhoun at Northeastern, was a first-round pick in the 1987 NBA draft.